 I have a lot to rant about when it comes to Christmas.
 Although I think this is true for almost everybody: it's a season of contention and controversy.
-People try to make the season please everybody: don't let it be only for Christians; mass-produce festive cheer; make the movies only happy and full of fluff.
-But … Continue reading The Terrible Truth About Christmas
+People try to make the season please everybody: don't let it be only for Christians; mass-produce festive cheer; make the movies only happy and full of fluff. … Continue reading The Terrible Truth About Christmas

 Oh dear.
 I can't stop giggling at that title.
 I am hilarious.
 May your hallowe'en be filled with light and goodness.
 Make the most of the opportunities God brings to your door.